 Royal Catchfly is a very distinct and spectacular prairie plant whose range does not include Minnesota, but it can grow quite well here and should be planted by native plant lovers to preserve the species.
 It can make a spectacular mass of bright color in late summer, matching only the Cardinal Flower in brilliance.
 In the wild it is suffering habitat loss and is endangered.
 It is an erect to often reclining perennial with stems that are 1 to 3 feet high, with branching usually only in the inflorescence.
 The lower section of the stem may be smooth to hairy but the upper parts have fine short hairs which are usually glandular.

-The leaves are opposite, in pairs at the stem nodes, widely spaced, tapering to pointed tips, rounded stalkless bases and usually hairy on both surfaces.
-The margins are smooth but frequently wavy and turned toward the center rib.
+The leaves are opposite, at the stem nodes, widely spaced, tapering to pointed tips, rounded stalkless bases and usually hairy on both surfaces.
+The margins are smooth but frequently wavy and rolled toward the center rib.

 Flowers: The flowers are perfect, with a long tubular calyx, green and sometimes tinged with red, with sticky glandular hair and 10 darker nerve lines.
-The upper section is constricted just before it divides into short pointed lobes.
+The upper section is constricted just before it divides into short pointed lobes, usually 6 but sometimes 8 or 10.
 The corolla is scarlet with a clawed base and splitting into 5 oblong lobes with rounded, somewhat ragged, tips.
 Occasionally those tips may split into 2 short lobes.
-There are 3 styles, 10 stamens, all well exerted from the corolla tube.
+These lobes spread outward almost 90 degrees from the throat of he corolla.
+There are 3 styles, 10 stamens, all well exserted from the corolla tube.
 Wide open, the flower often spans 2 inches.

 Habitat: Royal Catchfly grows best in mesic to wet-mesic prairies, open dry woods, wood edges and thickets that have a more sandy well drained soil, especially calcareous soils.
 Full sun is preferred.
 In partial sun the stems will definitely recline.
 It grows from fleshy taproot and older plants can produce multiple stems.
 It does not spread vegetatively.